lucas-giraldelli/countdown-timer/README.md

 ## Requirements
-● The user should be able to enter a # of minutes (positive integer) and click a “Start” button to initialize the countdown.
+● The user should be able to enter a # of minutes (positive integer) and click a “Start” button to initialize the countdown.<br/>
-● Timer format: MM:SS
+● Timer format: MM:SS<br/>
-● The user should be able to pause & resume the countdown using pause / resume buttons.
+● The user should be able to pause & resume the countdown using pause / resume buttons.<br/>
-● While the countdown timer is active, the user should be able to speed up / slow down the speed at the following rates:
+● While the countdown timer is active, the user should be able to speed up / slow down the speed at the following rates:<br/>
-○ 1.0X (normal speed, selected by default)
+  ○ 1.0X (normal speed, selected by default)<br/>
-○ 1.5X
+  ○ 1.5X<br/>
-○ 2X
+  ○ 2X<br/>
-● When half of the selected duration has been passed, display a string of text above the countdown timer reading: “More than halfway there!”
+● When half of the selected duration has been passed, display a string of text above the countdown timer reading: “More than halfway there!”<br/>
-○ When the countdown timer reaches 0, this text should change to: “Time’s up!”
+● When the countdown timer reaches 0, this text should change to: “Time’s up!”<br/>
-● When the countdown is within 20 seconds of ending, the countdown timer text should turn red.
+● When the countdown is within 20 seconds of ending, the countdown timer text should turn red.<br/>
-● At 10 seconds, the text should start blinking.
+● At 10 seconds, the text should start blinking.<br/>
-● Functionality should be appropriately divided into well-defined components.
+● Functionality should be appropriately divided into well-defined components.<br/>
 ● The look of the countdown timer should have a production-ready clean/modern aesthetic.
-Creatively stylize the elements as you see fit.
+Creatively stylize the elements as you see fit.<br/>
-● Include screenshots in a README.md file.
-● The solution should be submitted as per instructions by the issuer in the form of a public GitHub repository.

 ## Project Screen Shots